gvwilson/sensibleadventures/in-heck/in-heck.md

 She grabbed Gumption and hugged him, then turned to Special Leaf and held out her hand.
 "Congratulations," he said as she took an enormous bite out of the cookie.

+## Episode 2: The Prosecutors

+Gumption woke up the next morning to the sound of raindrops spattering on the leaves of the cottonwood outside his attic bedroom.
+He lay on his narrow cot,
+looking up at the sharply-peaked roof above his head, and thought,
+*Of course.*
+He was supposed to spend the morning weeding the vegetable garden.
+It wasn't the worst job in the world, but even if he wore his father's waxed cotton slicker his fur would get soaked and muddy.

+His stomach rumbled.
+The gray light coming through the shutter on the attic's one small window matched his mood perfectly.
+He was happy for Maddy,
+he really was.
+She wanted to be an artist more than anything in the world.
+Having one of her drawing published in a newspaper was almost as a big a deal for her as saving Rusty Bridge from a horde of evil bots.
+It was great news,
+and if it got her thinking about something other than her bug-brained schemes to storm into Heck and rescue her father, well, that was great too.

+But it also meant she was one day closer to leaving Rusty Bridge for somewhere better.
+Somewhere bigger, anyway---somewhere with people as smart and as talented as she was.
+He'd known since their first conversation about books at Special Leaf's house that she'd be going some day.
+That day had been getting closer ever since she had confided in him about her sister.
+They couldn't hide Sindy's special powers for much longer, and once folks knew, the whole family would be off to Headling or Port Rough or, or---

+His stomach rumbled again.
+"Oh, shut up," he muttered,
+kicking the blanket down to the foot of his cot and sitting up.
+His breath caught in his throat as his ribs twinged.
+The doctor said he'd mended well, but every once in a while he would turn his head the wrong way or reach for a cup of tea and something would catch, like a door sticking slightly before opening.

+He dressed carefully and climbed down the six-step ladder into the hallway below as quietly as he could.
+His little sister and brother were still asleep, and he'd catch it if he woke them.
+His hooves clicked quietly on the stairs as he went down to the main floor, where his mother and grandmother were peeling potatoes while his father and one of his uncles cleaned, oiled, and reassembled a set of box hinges.
+Other families would have given the work to Dockety and his bots, but other families could afford to.
+Maddy's was one of the few that had to be as careful about making ends meet as Gumption's, and some days, he wondered if they actually had anything more than that in common.

+He had just put a pot of porridge on the stove when something clattered outside.
+His uncle looked up.
+"Prob'ly just them bots,"
+his father grunted,
+but then a high-pitched voice squealed from upstairs.

+"Mama!
+Mama!
+Outside!
+Look outside!"

+Gumption's mother opened the door.
+Her hand flew to her mouth.
+"What?"
+Gumption asked as all five goats crowded into the doorway.